 How does United Way of Greater Portland help?
 United Way was a founding partner of Let’s Go! and continues to supports this program that promotes youth health and wellness across Cumberland County.

-United Way of Greater Portland has partnered with teachers, doctors, child care providers, corporate, nonprofit, and community organizations to develop Lets’ Go!, a nationally recognized childhood obesity prevention program to make the healthy choice the easy choice.
-In its 9th year, Let’s Go! reached 65,000 children in Cumberland County.
+United Way of Greater Portland has partnered with teachers, doctors, child care providers, corporate, nonprofit, and community organizations to develop Let’s Go!, a nationally recognized childhood obesity prevention program to make the healthy choice the easy choice.
+In its 9th year, Let’s Go! reached over 62,000 children in Cumberland County.

 Preventing Violence and Abuse

 One in ten adults in Cumberland County is affected by domestic violence.
 United Way is dedicated to preventing domestic violence in our region and providing support for victims through shelters, access to mental health services, legal services, and agencies that advocate for victims.

 - Abuse Prevention Education Stopping abuse before it starts is the goal of United Way and its partner agencies.
 United Way funds programs that provide parental education and support groups, outreach and educational trainings to first response professionals, abuse prevention programs in schools, and much more.

 - Safe Havens and Legal Services United Way funds everything from intervention response services teams to shelters to legal services.

 Providing Mental Health and Substance Abuse Services